tiprankstipranks

 Our earnings would be adversely affected if we were required to recognize asset impairment charges or increase our deferred tax valuation allowances.

 We evaluate all of our long-lived assets (including goodwill, other intangible assets, fixed assets and operating lease right-of-use assets), investments and deferred tax assets for possible impairment or realizability annually or whenever there is an indication that they are impaired or not realizable.
 If certain criteria are met, we are required to record an impairment charge or valuation allowance.
-As of December 31, 2023, we had substantial amounts of long-lived assets, deferred tax assets and investments on our Consolidated Balance Sheet, including approximately $5.1 billion of goodwill.
+During the third quarter of 2024, we concluded that declines in the forecasted performance of one of our reporting units included within our MD&E segment, combined with the classification of R/GA and Huge, which comprised a significant portion of the reporting unit, as held for sale was a triggering event which required a goodwill impairment assessment, and we recorded non-cash goodwill impairment charges of $232.1 million.
+As of December 31, 2024, we had substantial amounts of long-lived assets, deferred tax assets and investments on our Consolidated Balance Sheet, including approximately $4.7 billion of goodwill.
 Future events, including our financial performance, market valuation of us or market multiples of comparable companies, loss of a significant client's business or strategic decisions, could cause us to conclude that impairment indicators exist and that the asset values associated with long-lived assets, deferred tax assets and investments may have become impaired.
 Any significant impairment loss would have an adverse impact on our reported earnings in the period in which the charge is recognized.
 For further discussion of goodwill and other intangible assets, as well as our sensitivity analysis of our valuation of these assets, see Critical Accounting Estimates in Part II, Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations.

 Debt & Financing - Risk 1